One Way Out (Andor)

 "One Way Out" is the tenth episode of the first season of the American streaming television series Andor, based on Star Wars created by George Lucas.
 It was written by Beau Willimon and directed by Toby Haynes.

 The episode stars Diego Luna as Cassian Andor, who reprises his role from the Star Wars spinoff film, Rogue One (2016).
 Haynes was hired in September 2020 after a production delay due the COVID-19 pandemic, and Tony Gilroy joined the series as showrunner in early 2019, replacing Stephen Schiff.
 Both executive produce alongside Luna and Kathleen Kennedy.

 "One Way Out" was released on Disney+ on November 9, 2022.
-It received critical acclaim, particularly for Andy Serkis' performance, and was named among the best television episodes of the year by many publications.
+It received widespread critical acclaim, particularly for Andy Serkis' performance, and was named among the best television episodes of the year by many publications.
 In addition, the episode earned an Emmy Award nomination for Outstanding Writing for a Drama Series for Willimon.

 Plot

 Kino Loy is hesitant to commit to Cassian Andor's escape plan, but soon realizes they have no choice as it is the only time the lift will be lowered - for the prisoner replacing Ulaf.
 He manages to convince his floor of prisoners that they need to escape.
 The next morning, they do their shifts as usual and Cassian cuts open a pipe that leaks water on the floor.
 The new prisoner arrives on the lift and, after staging a fight as a distraction, the prisoners attack the guards with machine parts.
 When the guards activate the electrified floor the water short-circuits their controls, and the prisoners overwhelm the guards and escape the room.

 Groups of prisoners reach other floors, releasing them too whilst Kino and Cassian reach the control room.
 They take the terrified guards hostage, and Cassian convinces Kino to give a speech over the intercoms to inspire the rest of the prisoners to revolt.
 They charge through the prison, overwhelming the guards and making it to the bridge leading out to the sea that surrounds Narkina 5.
 Kino reveals he cannot swim and stays behind to die, whilst Cassian is knocked into the water before he can help.

 Meanwhile, on Ferrix, Maarva Andor is growing weaker, yet is determined to help take down the Empire now running the planet.
 Cinta Kaz and Dedra Meero's associate Corv independently spy on Maarva with the aim of locating Cassian.

-On Coruscant, Mon Mothma attempts to bargain with criminal Davo Sculdun, but is disgusted by his proposal to marry their children in favor of payment.
+On Coruscant, Mon Mothma attempts to bargain with criminal Davo Sculdun, but is disgusted by his proposal to marry their children in accordance with Chandrilan tradition in favor of payment.
 She angrily sends him out, but Sculdun states that she will consider his offer.